NoahGabbard/summer-chores/README.md

 ## How It Works

 Each function represents a chore and takes a person's name, a completion flag (for chores after mowing), and a callback function (callback version) or returns a Promise (promise version).
 When a chore is completed, it logs a message and calls the next callback or resolves the next Promise.
 If a chore is not completed, it logs a message indicating the person fell asleep.
+An included probability function gives each 'person' a 30% chance of falling asleep during their chore, but they can never fall asleep before the mowYard function.

 ### Callback Version